 In 1936 Wilf Broughton and Noel Pope completed the first known Heaphy cycle trip as part of a 21 day tour around the top of the South Island.
 Hard men.
 Fast forward to the 80's and 90's and the track became a must-do mountain bike adventure.
 Around 2000 cyclists are estimated to have ridden it in the last year prior to its closure in 1996 - when the Forest Park became Kahurangi National Park.
 Legislation precluded bikes on the Heaphy and a lengthy campaign began to regain access.
-15 long years later in 2011, a three year trial commenced allowing mountain biking on the Heaphy each winter, and in December 2013 the Conservation Minister announced that the winter mountain bike season (1 May to 30 September) on the Heaphy is here to stay.
+15 long years later in 2011, a three year trial commenced allowing mountain biking on the Heaphy each winter, and in December 2013 the Conservation Minister announced that the winter mountain bike season on the Heaphy is here to stay.

 Few trampers bother with the Heaphy in the off-season so although bitterly cold at night, it's a good time to be there.
 There's also less rainfall and as it was originally built for pack horses, the track has a hard surface and is mostly well drained.